andrewmahoneyf/CryptoBot/README.md

 ## Contributing

     Fork this Repo
-    Commit your changes (git commit -m 'Add some feature') Push the changes (git push)
+    Commit and push your changes
     Create a new Pull Request

 ## Roadmap